christophgil/jit-fileprovider/README.md

-JIT-file-provider is compiled on the target machine like the  HPC cluster by running the installer script ~libjit_file_provider.compile.sh~.
+JIT-file-provider is installed  on the target machine like the  HPC cluster by running the installer script ~libjit_file_provider.compile.sh~.
 The C compiler gcc or clang is sufficient.

 Three files are generated: